-Whilst we believe that enabling brands and organisations to communicate with you in a relevant way creates benefits for you and society (see How Does Sharing Data Benefit Me?), if you would like to opt out of Experian passing on your data to our clients for direct marketing by selected communication channels and/or market sectors, or just wish to opt-out of Experian processing your data for direct marketing purposes just go to our Data Subject Rights page where you can do this online.
+Whilst we believe that enabling brands and organisations to communicate with you in a relevant way creates benefits for you and society (see How Does Sharing Data Benefit Me?), if you would like to opt-out of Experian passing on your data to our clients for direct marketing by selected communication channels and/or market sectors, or just wish to opt-out of Experian processing your data for direct marketing purposes altogether, just go to our Data Subject Rights page where you can do this online.

 What is segmentation and profiling?